Welcome to FloridaIgnitionInterlocks.com

 FloridaIgnitionInterlocks.com is provided as a courtesy by the Law Offices of Russo & Russo, P.A.
 The Law Firm’s more comprehensive criminal defense website can be found at www.defensehelp.com.
 Access our website dedicated just to DUI Defense at www.duistpetersburglawyer.com.

-Attorneys Frank Russo and Marc Pelletier are former state prosecutors whose practice is limited to criminal and DUI cases arising out of the St. Petersburg / Clearwater / Pinellas County area.
-These lawyers hold a host of specialized DUI credentials that include certification as Intoxilyzer operators andNHTSA certification in the proper administration of field sobriety testing.
+Attorneys Frank Russo, Marc Pelletier and Tim Sullivan are former state prosecutors whose practice is limited to criminal and DUI cases arising out of the St. Petersburg / Clearwater / Pinellas County area.
+These lawyers hold a host of specialized DUI credentials that include certification as Intoxilyzer operators and NHTSA certification in the proper administration of field sobriety testing.
 Theirknowledge of Florida Ignition Interlock devicesand DUI legislation is extensive.

 When Florida Ignition Interlock legislation was first introduced to the Pinellas County legal system, Attorney Frank Russo was called upon to present an Ignition Interlock Symposium designed to educate defense attorneys, prosecutors, law enforcement, judges, and the local media on the ramifications of this sweeping new law.

-Typically, it is located inside the passenger compartment, near the driver’s seat, and hard wired to the engine’s ignition system.
+An ignition interlock device is an in-car breath screening apparatus that requires the driver to pass a breath-alcohol test before his motor vehicle will start.
+Typically, the device is located near the driver’s seat, and hard wired to the engine’s ignition system.
 Once the driver blows into a mouthpiece, the device will determine if his breath alcohol concentration (BrAC) exceeds a pre-set limit.
 If the driver’s BrAC exceeds the prohibited level, the ignition interlock will effectively prevent the vehicle from being started.